Dav1dde/pasteofexile/README.md

 When contributing please try to follow coding conventions (`cargo fmt`, `cargo clippy`), code style and commit formatting.

-Before working on big features please open an issue first or reach out, in case this feature is currently out of scope or already being worked on.
+Before working on big features please open an issue/discussion first or reach out (e.g. `#tooldev-general` on the official discord), in case this feature is currently out of scope or already being worked on.